Curator's Corner

 By Karl Cole, posted on Mar 10, 2017

-I’m not sure if the Benjamin Latrobe-like klismos side chair in the foreground is original to Lemon Hill, but the curving door is.
+I’m not sure if the Benjamin Latrobe-like klismos side chair in the foreground of the photograph below is original to Lemon Hill, but the curving door is.
 This interesting detail is on the second-floor landing of the central mass of the house in Fairmount Park in Philadelphia, one of the finest examples of Federal style architecture.

 United States, second floor stair landing at Lemon Hill, 1799–1800, Philadelphia.